 The programme is open to UK-based students in Year 12 (as well as, in certain circumstances Year 13).
-The students accepted onto the programme will be high attainers – they will ideally be predicted, or have achieved, 5 A* - As at GCSE.
-In the case of students hoping to study Medicine, they will ideally be predicted, or have achieved, 8 A* or more at GCSE.
+The students accepted onto the programme will be high attainers – they will ideally have achieved, 5 grades at A*, 9, 8 or 7 at GCSE.
+In the case of students hoping to study Medicine, they will ideally have achieved 8 grades at A*, 9 or 8 at GCSE.

 The various strands of the programme focus on intellectual, cultural and social development irrespective of personal or economic barriers.
 These strands include: